Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 The above food sources provide at least half the recommended daily allowance for vitamin C per serving.

-Research on the safety of vitamin C megadoses during cancer treatment have conflicting results.
+Research on the safety of vitamin C megadoses during cancer treatment has conflicting results.
 However, most health experts agree that low doses — up to twice the recommended daily allowance — are safe.
 Read labels to ensure you do not exceed this amount from a combination of dietary supplements, food and beverages.

 Vitamin D